NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/3DViewsLinking/README.md

-* camera linking button (difference between "normal" and "hot"?) no double mode, leave it very simple.
+* camera linking button (difference between "normal" and "hot"?)

+no double mode, leave it very simple.
 Click linking and the cameras are all updated, GUI, etc..

 Implementation as the MRMLSliceLogic one.

-* angle differ? different camera motion, specilized interface in the cameras module.
+* angle differ? different camera motion, etc...

+specilized interface in the cameras module.

 * Display content as in the 2D view? shall add models too? segmentation maust always be global (for 2d/3d etc...)??